Step 4. Specify File Share Processing Settings

 - From the Cache repository drop-down list, select a cache repository where temporary cache files must be stored.
 This repository must be located as close to the source file share as possible.

 If you change the cache repository for an existing file share whose backups are stored in object storage, Veeam Backup & Replication will prompt you to either attach migrated metadata, copy metadata from the previous cache repository, or download metadata manually from the archive repository.
-For more information on storing NAS backups in the object storage and changing the cache repository, see Object Storage as NAS Backup Repository.
+For more information on storing NAS backups in the object storage and changing the cache repository, see the Unstructured Data Backups in Object Storage Repositories section.

 - Use the Backup I/O control slider to define how fast all proxies can read data from the source file share.
 This setting is based on the number of parallel threads that can be used by all the proxies configured for processing the file share.
 If resources of your NAS device are limited, it is recommended that you select the Lower impact option.
 If your NAS device is powerful enough, select the Faster backup option.